1975 World Series: Game 6

 With a travel day followed by three days of heavy rain in Boston, both pitching staffs got four days of rest.
 Red Sox manager Darrell Johnson was afforded the luxury of having his top two starting pitchers, Luis Tiant and Bill Lee, available for Games 6 and 7, respectively, while the Reds were able to have their ace, Don Gullett, available for a potential Game 7 after pitching a gem in Game 5.

-Boston's Fred Lynn opened the scoring in the first with a two-out, three-run homer off Reds starter Gary Nolan.
+With the Red Sox in a must win situation, Boston's Fred Lynn opened the scoring in the first with a two-out, three-run homer off Reds starter Gary Nolan.
 Meanwhile, Tiant breezed through the first four innings, holding the Reds scoreless.
 The Reds finally broke through in the fifth.
 With Ed Armbrister on third and Pete Rose on first, Ken Griffey tripled to deep center field on a ball that Lynn just missed making a leaping catch against the wall.
 He suffered a rib injury, but remained in the game; Lynn told moderator Bob Costas during MLB Network's "Top 20 games in the last 50 years" that, for a short time, he was barely conscious and couldn't feel his legs.
 Johnny Bench singled Griffey home to tie the game at 3–3.

 With two outs in the seventh, George Foster put the Reds ahead with a two-run double high off the center field wall.
 In the top of the eighth, César Gerónimo led off and hit the first pitch down the right-field line for a home run to chase Tiant and give the Reds a 6–3 lead.